Mrronier/profile-frame-creator/README.md

 ## Admin frame management

-1. Visit `/admin` on the deployed domain.
-2. Sign in with the value stored in `ADMIN_PASSWORD`.
 3. Upload a transparent PNG with a square 1:1 ratio.
 4. Review the preview and select **Upload and activate**.
 5. Open the visitor creator to confirm the active frame.